 One of the most common questions Florida burn injury lawyers get is: “Do I have a case?”
 When it comes to burns, figuring out the answer can be tricky.
 For Florida burn injury cases, you have to show liability.
 In other words, you have to prove another party owed you a duty of care, the defendant breached the duty of care, and their actions or inaction caused you harm.

-Many burn injuries victims fail to realize someone else may hold liability for their condition.
+Many burn injury victims fail to realize someone else may hold liability for their condition.
 This is often the case with premises liability and product liability.
 So how do you know when you have a case?